Dimitar759/ContactManagement_API/README.md

 ## Unit Testing

-- Tests are located in the `UnitTests/` folder.
+- Tests are located in the `UnitTests/` project.
 - Uses **xUnit** and **Moq** for testing services.

 ---